Fairview Honors Program

 (Message from Chris Weber, IB Coordinator)

-purchased supplementary educational materials for Latin, Biology, English, French and Math classes;
+Purchased supplementary educational materials for Latin, History, English, and Math classes;

-Looking ahead, we are excited to meet the Class of 2021 IB Diploma Candidate parents at an informational session at the end of January.
-We will also begin seeking volunteers for AP and IB exam proctoring; our training session for proctors will be held in mid-April.
-Finally, please keep an eye out for a donation request mailer as we initiate a December fundraising campaign.
+Finally, please keep an eye out for a donation request email as we initiate our Fall fundraising campaign.
 Thanks to those of you who have already contributed!
-Tax-receipts will be mailed in early 2020.
+Tax-receipts will be mailed in early 2021.

 Please do not hesitate to contact our office with any questions or concerns.